Dealing with dementia and Alzheimer’s requires support services –

 Caregivers Without the Help of Alzheimer’s Support Groups

-Nearly 45 million U.S. citizens who are over 18 currently provide support (unpaid) to adults with dementia and other disabilities.
-Most caregivers are not prepared to take on a role that demands tasks similar in repetition and design to hospital nursing duties.
-As a result, studies into what happens to unsupported, isolated caregivers who are suddenly thrust into the job of caring for someone 12 to 16 hours a day, seven days a week reveals an alarming decline in mental and physical health.
-These problems include:
+As a result, studies show the unsupported, isolated caregivers… thrust into the job of caring for someone 12 to 16 hours a day, seven days a week … reveals an alarming decline in mental and physical health.